Wee Care Nursery School abuse trial

 Wee Care Nursery School, located in Maplewood, New Jersey, was the subject of a day care child abuse case that was tried during the 1980s.
 Although Margaret Kelly Michaels was prosecuted and convicted, the decision was reversed after she spent five years in prison.
 An appellate court ruled that several features of the original trial had produced an unjust ruling and the conviction was reversed.
 The case was studied by several psychologists who were concerned about the interrogation methods used and the quality of the children's testimony in the case.
 This resulted in research concerning the topic of children's memory and suggestibility, resulting in new recommendations for performing interviews with child victims and witnesses.
+The case was part of the broader day-care sex-abuse hysteria, a moral panic that occurred primarily during the 1980s and early 1990s.

 Accusation

 In April 1985, a nurse took the temperature of a 4-year-old boy with a rectal thermometer and the boy said, "That's what my teacher does to me at nap time at school."
 The comment was reported to the local authorities, and all the children at the Wee Care Nursery School were questioned.
 Social workers and therapists collected testimony from 51 children from the day care center.
 During the interviews, children made accusations such as that Michaels forced them to lick peanut butter off of her genitals, that she penetrated their rectums and vaginas with knives, forks and other objects, that she forced them to eat cakes made from human excrement and that she made them play duck, duck, goose while naked.
 Michaels was indicted for 235 counts of sexual offenses with children and youths.
 She denied the charges.

 Upon conviction, when asked whether they actually believed some of the more sordid claims from the children, prosecutors Glenn Goldberg and Sara McArdle answered "No" and "Oh, absolutely" simultaneously.
 But when journalist Dorothy Rabinowitz asked about some of these bizarre elements, such as knives that left no scars, Goldberg replied, "What is there left to know?
 The jury has spoken.
 She's convicted."